Grilled fennel is a wonderful method of bringing out the sweetness in this vegetable

-We originally saw this simple but brilliant idea for fennel on the Instagram page of Food Blogger of Canada, the place where us food bloggers convene, aye!
-They, in turn, had shared this lovely recipe by the blog She Loves Biscotti, who had posted it on her Instagram page.
+We originally saw this simple but brilliant idea for fennel on the blog She Loves Biscotti.
+Maria had posted it on her Instagram page.
 Then we realized that Maria from She Loves Biscotti (and we love that name!) is a food blogger from Montreal with an Italian heritage!
 How crazy!
 Given that Italian and Greeks are often considered the same-same, and that we are all from the same city, it seemed that this fennel recipe had come full circle for us.
-All that’s left now is for us to share a Greek coffee (or an espresso) with Maria and talk about how small this great big world actually is!
+All that’s left now is for us to share a Greek coffee (or an espresso) with Maria.
+Then we can talk about how small this great big world actually is!

 We bought the gorgeous fennel that we used in this recipe from the Jean-Talon market.
 If you are ever visiting Montreal, be sure to pay this place a visit.
-Our fennel was beautiful (yes, beautiful), fresh and came with it’s long stalks and fennel fronds.
-To prepare this grilled fennel we chopped off the stalks and the fronds, some of which were used to help brush on the marinade of some chicken that we were grilling.
+Our fennel was beautiful, fresh and came with its long stalks and fennel fronds.
+To prepare this grilled fennel we chopped off the stalks and the fronds.
+We used some of the fronds to help brush on the marinade of some chicken that we were grilling.
 Pretty smart don’t you think?

 Really, the most difficult part of this recipe is preparing the fennel.
-You need to be careful to slice it into 1/2 inch thick slices while keeping the core intact; otherwise your fennel will fall apart.
+You need to be careful to slice it into 1/2 inch thick slices while keeping the core intact.
+If you don’t your fennel will fall apart.
 You also need to be able to cut off just enough of the end of the core so that any brown parts are removed, but the integrity of the core is maintained.

-When slicing your fennel, we found that the easiest thing to do was to cut it in half and to then cut each half into half by laying it cut side down on the cutting board.
+When slicing your fennel, start by cutting it in half.
+Then cut each half into half by laying it cut side down on the cutting board.
 Lay your hand over the fennel, keeping your fingers out of harms way.
 Be careful!
-This fennel is good, but it’s not worth losing an thumb over.
+This fennel is good, but it’s not worth losing a thumb over.

 - 2 fennel bulbs

-- To prepare your fennel for grilling you need to slice them widthwise, keeping the core intact (otherwise your fennel will fall apart).
+- To prepare your fennel for grilling you need to slice them widthwise, keeping the core intact (otherwise your fennel will fall apart).2 fennel bulbs

 - Cut off or peel away any hard, outer parts of the fennel and cut away the outer end of the core.
 Then slice the fennel carefully in half and then cut each half into 1/2 inch thick slices.
 Each medium sized fennel bulb should give you 4 slices of fennel.

 - Brush both sides of each slice with a little bit of olive oil and sprinkle with salt, pepper and oregano, on both sides.2 tbsp olive oil, plus more for drizzling, salt to taste, pepper to taste, 1/2 teaspoon dried oregano

 - Place on a grill set over medium heat and cook for about 5 minutes per side, until you get a nice golden colour on your fennel with some charred areas.

 - Place on your serving platter and drizzle with a little more olive oil and the juice of 1/2 lemon.juice of 1/2 a lemon